GenericMappingTools/gmt/doc/rst/source/psbasemap.rst

     if **-DJ** is used then *justify* defaults to the mirror opposite of *refpoint*.
     Add **+o** to offset the inset fig by *dx*/*dy* away from the *refpoint* point in the direction implied by *justify* (or the direction implied by **-Dj** or **-DJ**).
-    If you need access to the placement of the lower left corner of the map insert and its dimensions in the current map unit, use **+s**\ *file* to write this information to *file*.
-Alternatively, you may append **+t** to translate the plot origin to the lower left corner of the map insert.
+    If you need access to the placement of the lower left corner of the map inset and its dimensions in the current map unit, use **+s**\ *file* to write this information to *file*.
+Alternatively, you may append **+t** to translate the plot origin to the lower left corner of the map inset.
     Specify insert box attributes via the **-F** option [outline only].

 .. _-F:

 **-F**\ [**d**\ \|\ **l**\ \|\ **t**][\ **+c**\ *clearances*][\ **+g**\ *fill*][**+i**\ [[*gap*/]\ *pen*]][\ **+p**\ [*pen*]][\ **+r**\ [*radius*\ ]][\ **+s**\ [[*dx*/*dy*/][*shade*\ ]]]
-    Without further options, draws a rectangular border around any map insert (**-D**), map scale (**-L**) or map rose (**-T**) using :ref:`MAP_FRAME_PEN <MAP_FRAME_PEN>`; specify a different pen with **+p**\ *pen*.
+    Without further options, draws a rectangular border around any map inset (**-D**), map scale (**-L**) or map rose (**-T**) using :ref:`MAP_FRAME_PEN <MAP_FRAME_PEN>`; specify a different pen with **+p**\ *pen*.
     Add **+g**\ *fill* to fill the logo box [no fill].